qiskit-community/qiskit-experiments/docs/tutorials/visualization.rst

 :meth:`~.BasePlotter.expected_supplementary_data_keys`, and
 :meth:`~.BasePlotter._plot_figure`.

-The first two methods allow you to define a list of supported data-keys, as strings, which identify the different data to plot.
+The first two methods allow you to define a list of supported data-keys as strings, which identify the different data to plot.
 The third method, :meth:`~.BasePlotter._plot_figure`, must contain your code to generate a figure by calling methods on the plotter's drawer instance (self.drawer).
-When ``plotter.figure()`` is called by an analysis class, the plotter calls _plot_figure and then returns your figure object which is added to the experiment data instance.
+When ``plotter.figure()`` is called by an analysis class, the plotter calls ``_plot_figure()`` and then returns your figure object which is added to the experiment data instance.
 It is also good practice to set default values for figure options, such as axis labels.
 You can do this by overriding the :meth:`~.BasePlotter._default_figure_options` method in your plotter subclass.